chrisnoonan98675/site/xl-deploy/how-to/deploy-using-sequential-by-loadbalancer-orchestrator.markdown

 ![Deployment plan with sequential-by-deployment-group orchestrator](images/deploy-using-sequential-by-loadbalancer-orchestrator/deployment_plan_sequential_by_group.png)

-### Parallelize deployment to the servers in each group
+## Step 5 Parallelize deployment to the servers in each group

 Now you can parallelize deployment to the servers in each group by defining additional sub-groups.
 Put the Apache servers into sub-group `1` and wls servers into sub-group `2`.